silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/04_GridField.md

 # GridField

-[api:SilverStripe\Forms\GridField\GridField] is SilverStripe's implementation of data grids.
+[GridField](api:SilverStripe\Forms\GridField\GridField) is SilverStripe's implementation of data grids.
 The main purpose of the `FormField` is to display tabular data in a format that is easy to view and modify.
 It can be thought of as a HTML table with some tricks.

 	:::php